 - Collaborate in partnership working whilst being answerable to the community.

-The Annual Report 2017-18, adopted by the Fire and Rescue Authority on 28 September 2018, gives a flavour of what has happened in the last year and our Community Safety Plan sets out our future direction.
+The Annual Report 2018-19 was adopted by the Fire and Rescue Authority on 30 September 2019, and it gives a flavour of what has happened in the last year.
+Our Community Safety Plan sets out our future direction.

 The Service’s high level policies